Energy efficiency in mechanical refrigeration systems for the meat industry

 1. Select the most efficient refrigeration compression equipment available.

-2. Select evaporators with ample coil capacity and be sure to install a demand-defrost system for defrosting all coils in rooms below 2°C. During hot gas defrost, an evaporator coil uses twice the energy used during normal operation and this is under ideal conditions.
-Most existing defrost systems for evaporator coils are time activated.
+2. Select evaporators with ample coil capacity and install a demand-defrost system for defrosting all coils in rooms below 2°C. During hot gas defrost, an evaporator coil uses twice the energy used during regular operation, and this is under ideal conditions.
+Most existing defrost systems for evaporator coils are time-activated.
 Thus, many coils are defrosted much more often than required.
-Demand defrost is initiated by the air pressure differential across the coil.
-As frost builds the air pressure increases and activates the defrost cycle.
+Demand defrost initiated by the air pressure differential across the coil.
+As frost builds, the air pressure increases and activates the defrost cycle.

-3. Install a good oil management system.
+3. Install a sound oil management system.
 Remove the oil from the refrigerant before it gets to the evaporators.
-Oil in evaporators decreases evaporator efficiency and in turn decreases the system efficiency.
+Oil in evaporators decreases evaporator efficiency, which in turn reduces system efficiency.

 Hours of Operation Per Year